 RDF Automation Ushering in Semantic Web Researchers with the Rensselaer Polytechnic Institute (RPI) have thrown themselves head over heels into the semantic web.
 At this year's 8th International Semantic Web Conference, they presented a paper (download the PDF) focused on the problem of automatically generating the metadata that many semantic web functionalities rely on.
 Talking about RDF closures can cause eyelids to flutter, but the RPI folks aren't living in some theoretical world.
 They've been digging hard into large, public data sets and have learned some important lessons about making data more useful.
 Come join us for a closer look.

 SWSE - Mission Statement Prototype You can now try out the SWSE prototype.
 Motivation Although the Semantic Web (SW) is still very much in its infancy, there is already a lot of data out there which conforms to the proposed SW standards (e.g. SWSE

 This page gives an overview of software tools related to the Semantic Web or to semantic technologies in general.
 Due to the large amount of tools being created in the community, this site is always somewhat outdated.
 Contributions and updates are welcomed.
 See also: Tool Chains Adding your own Tools

-DBpedia is a crowd-sourced community effort to extract structured information from Wikipedia and to make this information available on the Web.
-DBpedia allows you to make sophisticated queries against Wikipedia, and to link other data sets on the Web to Wikipedia data.
+DBpedia is a crowd-sourced community effort to extract structured information from Wikipedia and make this information available on the Web.
+DBpedia allows you to ask sophisticated queries against Wikipedia, and to link the different data sets on the Web to Wikipedia data.